 Vaginal discharge will cease, and her vulva will go back to its normal size.

-Your Dachshund may also show signs of “false pregnancy” during this time, and after the entire heat cycle ends.
-She may think she is pregnant, even though she’s not.
+Your Dachshund may also show signs of “false pregnancy” during this time, and after the entire heat cycle ends, whick means she may think she is pregnant, even though she’s not.

 Your dog may think they’re pregnant when they’re not due to false pregnancy.